About · Sarah Halfpenny

 Events are the company, in a room.

-Most companies treat events as a marketing line tactic.
-They are not.
-They are the only moment in a year when your customers, your people, your partners and your story all share the same air.
+Most companies treat events as a marketing tool, but they are far more than that.
+They are one of the most powerful opportunities you have to bring people together — the moments when your customers, your partners, your community, and your story all share the same air.

-My job, whichever way you work with me, is to make sure your team can ask that question and answer it well — under pressure, on a real timeline, with a real budget.
+My job, whichever way you work with me, is to bring that clarity back — and make sure your team can hold onto it under pressure, on a real timeline, with a real budget.

 Elsewhere